noir-lang/noir/docs/docs/dev_docs/tutorials/writing_dapp/rpc_server.md

 As an app developer, the [Aztec RPC Server](https://github.com/AztecProtocol/aztec-packages/tree/master/yarn-project/aztec-rpc) interface provides you with access to the user's accounts and their private state, as well as a connection to the network for accessing public global state.

 During the Sandbox phase, this role is fulfilled by the [Aztec Sandbox](../../getting_started/sandbox.md), which runs a local RPC Server and an Aztec Node, both connected to a local Ethereum development node like Anvil.
-The Sandbox also includes a set of pre-initialised accounts that you can use from your app.
+The Sandbox also includes a set of pre-initialized accounts that you can use from your app.

 In this section, we'll connect to the Sandbox from our project.